idiap/bob/src/python/core/doc/PCA.rst

 This collection is referred to as the world set.
 We crop, normalize and align all those faces.
 Thereafter we compute the average face.
-The task of cropping a set of images using a database we have covered in this practical example :ref:`practical-cropping-images`.
+The task of cropping a set of images using a dataset we have covered in this practical example :ref:`practical-cropping-images`.

 .. image:: dia-1.png